huggingface/Mongoku/README.md

 # Mongoku

 MongoDB client for the web.
-Query your data directly from your browser, or host it anywhere for your team.
+Query your data directly from your browser.
+You can host it locally, or anywhere else, for you and your team.

 It scales with your data (at Hugging Face we use it on a 1TB+ cluster) and is blazing fast for all operations, including sort/skip/limit.
 Built on TypeScript/Node.js/Angular.

 ### Demo